ocaml/platform-blog/opam-build.md

 way still relies on the default opam repository; a way to define specific options for the switch that is implicitely created on `opam build` is in the works.

+> NOTE: this article is cross-posted on [opam.ocaml.org](https://opam.ocaml.org/blog/) and [ocamlpro.com](http://www.ocamlpro.com/category/blog/).
+Please head to the latter for the comments!